Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: General summary and outlook

 \section{General summary and outlook}

-In this work, we have obtained the first physically motivated, quantitative, and reliable estimate of systematic uncertainties, from DM phase-space modeling, on DM constraints based on capture in stars, by using Eddington-like equilibrium phase-space models.
-These models are based on first principles and their main ingredients are the DM density profile and the total gravitational potential, so they self-consistently account for kinematic constraints on the MW.
-As a result, they provide a next-to-minimal picture of the properties of the Galactic phase-space relevant to DM searches, with respect to standard approaches used in the DM literature.
-These models essentially tackle several problems at once: first the underlying mass model of the MW constrained by kinematic measurements is by construction accounted for, so that the resulting PSDF is able to capture variations of the typical DM speed as a function of galactocentric radius, in a self-consistent way.
-Moreover, the unknown anisotropy of the DM velocity tensor, which is an additional source of uncertainties on the PSDF, can be accounted for with these self-consistent prediction methods.
-This goes beyond approaches that empirically quantify departures from the SHM in the solar neighborhood, and provides a global physical picture of the DM phase space in the Galaxy and the associated systematic uncertainties on DM-capture observables.
+In this work, in an effort to add some quantitative arguments to the discussion of the dependence of dark matter capture on the underlying velocity distribution function, we have estimated systematic uncertainties, from dark matter phase-space modeling, on dark matter constraints based on capture in stars, by using Eddington-like equilibrium phase-space models.
+These models are based on first principles and their main ingredients are the dark matter density profile and the total gravitational potential, so they self-consistently account for kinematic constraints on the Milky Way.
+As a result, although they are based on simplifying assumptions, these models are physically motivated and provide a next-to-minimal picture of the properties of the Galactic phase-space relevant to dark matter searches, with respect to standard approaches used in the dark matter literature.
+These models essentially address several problems at once: first the underlying mass model of the Milky Way constrained by kinematic measurements is by construction accounted for, so that the resulting phase-space distribution function is able to capture variations of the typical dark matter speed as a function of galactocentric radius, in a self-consistent way.
+Moreover, departures from the Maxwell-Boltzmann approximation, which is at the heart of the standard halo model, are automatically taken into account.
+Furthermore, the unknown anisotropy of the dark matter velocity tensor, which is an additional source of uncertainties on the phase-space distribution function, can be accounted for with these self-consistent prediction methods.
+This goes beyond approaches that empirically quantify departures from the standard halo model in the solar neighborhood, and provides a global physical picture of the dark matter phase space in the Galaxy and the associated systematic uncertainties on dark matter-capture observables.
 Our main results are the following: